-- base salary; - · performance-based incentive compensation awards; - · equity-based stock appreciation rights; and - · retirement, medical and related benefits.
+- base salary; - performance-based incentive compensation awards; - equity-based stock appreciation rights; and - retirement, medical and related benefits.

 We believe in recognizing the performance of our executive officers primarily through fair and reasonable cash compensation made up of a fixed base salary and incentive compensation.
 The fixed base salary generally comprises less than half of the total potential cash compensation with the balance coming from our performance-based incentive compensation plan.
-In setting potential awards under that plan our Compensation Committee sets what it believes are reasonable target levels, but reserves to itself broad discretion to reduce or eliminate incentive compensation or to pay incentive compensation subject to preestablished maximums.
-In selecting these elements of executive compensation, we have considered our historical compensation policies as they have evolved over the years, national surveys of executive compensation at comparable sized companies and the executive compensation programs of various companies engaged in businesses similar to ours and our principal subsidiaries (although we do not benchmark our compensation to any particular group of companies), as well as applicable tax and accounting impacts of executive compensation.
-In addition, we have considered the advisory vote of our shareholders at the 2013 Annual Meeting, with approximately 96% of the votes cast in favor of approving our executive compensation program, and have not implemented any material changes to our program.
+In setting potential awards under that plan our Compensation Committee sets what it believes are reasonable target levels, but reserves to itself broad discretion to reduce or eliminate incentive compensation or to pay incentive compensation subject to pre-established maximums.
+In selecting these elements of executive compensation, we have considered our historical compensation programs of various companies engaged in businesses similar to ours and our principal subsidiaries (although we do not benchmark our compensation to any particular group of companies), as well as applicable tax and accounting impacts of executive compensation.
+In addition, we have considered the advisory vote of our shareholders at the 2014 Annual Meeting, with approximately 92% of the votes cast in favor of approving our executive compensation program, and have not implemented any material changes to our program.

 Our compensation program is intended to align the interests of our senior executives with those of our shareholders with a goal of increasing shareholder value and reasonably rewarding superior performance which supports that goal.
 In establishing the aggregate amount of targeted compensation for each Named Executive Officer, we do not rely on formula-driven plans which could result in unreasonably high compensation levels and could encourage excessive risk taking.
 Instead, the primary factor in setting targeted compensation is an evaluation of the individual's performance in the context of our financial performance and compensation policies.
 The Compensation Committee also reviews and considers compensation levels and practices as shown in the surveys and other materials referred to above.
-Based on these factors, we determine an overall level of targeted cash compensation, a portion of which is to be paid as base salary and the balance of which would be incentive-based and stock-based awards, which are described in further detail below.
+Based on these factors, we determine an overall level of targeted cash compensation, a portion of which is to be paid as base salary and the balance of which would be incentive-based, and stock-based awards, which are described in further detail below.
 Although the Committee reviews base salary and stock-based awards annually, the primary variable in our compensation program for Named Executive Officers has been the establishment of incentive compensation awards.